-Increasing thicknesses of thermal insulation in flat roofs to comply with the provisions of national building regulations has led to a greater proportion of thermal bypass through gaps in joints between thernal insulation boards.
-The larger the flat roof area, the larger the number of joints between boards, the greater the potential for thermal bypass.
+Increasing thicknesses of thermal insulation in flat roofs to comply with the provisions of national building regulations has led to a greater proportion of thermal bypass through gaps in vertical joints between thermal insulation boards.
+The larger the flat roof area, the larger the number of vertical joints, the greater the potential for thermal bypass.

 To minimise air movement through the flat roof construction, edges of thermal insulation boards should be rebated or tongued-and-grooved; multiple layers (instead of one thick board) should be installed, with the thinnest layer at the bottom of the build-up; and joints between boards should be staggered.
-Thinner boards have the added benefit of increased flexibility, which can help to minimise air gaps.
+Thinner boards have the added benefit of increased flexibility, which can help to minimise horizontal air gaps.

-When modelling the energy performance of a flat roof, thermal bypass can be more prominent through gaps around the perimeter.
+When modelling the energy performance of a flat roof, thermal bypass can be more prominent through vertical gaps around the perimeter.
 Where practical, thermal insulation boards should be installed from the perimeter of a flat roof towards the centre to avoid cuts around the perimeter.
-Where boards must be cut, correct equipment - such as a proprietary, cordless insulating material saw with guide rail for polyisocyanurate (PIR) and stone mineral wool, or a hot wire cutter for expanded polystyrene (EPS) and extruded polystyrene (XPS) - should be used to leave a straight, square edge.
+Where boards must be cut, it is best practice to use the correct equipment to leave a straight, square edge and minimise gaps in vertical joints.
+A proprietary, cordless insulating material saw with guide rail should be used for polyisocyanurate (PIR) and stone mineral wool, or a hot wire cutter for expanded polystyrene (EPS) and extruded polystyrene (XPS).
 Handsaws with flexible blades should not be used.
-Incorrect cuts should not be hidden by installing boards upside down, but filled as below.
+Incorrect cuts should not be hidden by installing boards upside down, but filled as outlined below.